Springle3152/ohapp/readme.md

  - Install the oral history app on your local server
  - Add a new interview account to the database and create an interviewee profile with a brief abstract of the interview
  - Retrieve interview accounts on the web app
+ - Add the transcript of an interview to the interviewee account
  - Consult the app database to get a list of all interviewees, abstracts and transcripts attributed to these
  - Remove interview accounts from the database
  - Change the name of the app and descriptive text on the app home page so that you can make different versions of this app for different projects.